async-labs/builderbook/README.md

 Write blogs, documentation, and books with Markdown.
 Write directly on Github or your favorite code editor.

 - **Deploy in under 5 min**</br>
-Easily deploy to your own domain to make a personal website or an open-source project website.
+Quickly deploy to your own domain using [Zeit Now](https://zeit.co/now).

 - **MIT License**</br>
-This web app is completely free and open-source under the MIT License.
+This web app is free and open-source under the MIT License.

 - **Transactional Emails**</br>
-Integrated with AWS SES to send customized transactional emails to your users and customers.
+Integrated with AWS SES to send customized transactional emails to subscribers and customers.

 - **Newsletters via MailChimp**</br>
-Integrated with MailChimp to create unique mailing lists for different types of subscribers and or customers.
+Integrated with MailChimp to create mailing lists for different types of subscribers and customers.

 - **Option to Sell Books with Stripe**</br>
-Integrated with Stripe to create a seamless checkout experience for your book customers.
+Integrated with Stripe to create a simple checkout for book customers.

 ## Built with